Change is either changing for the better or it is slowly changing for the worse.

 You are going to be different tomorrow.
 Stop feeling stuck.
-When you decide to be different you will find motivation seeping into to thoughts and into your actions.
+When you decide to be different, you will find motivation seeping into thoughts and into your actions.
 Motivation causes you to take action, it becomes an inner drive fueling you forward.

 It should be no surprise that goals motivate us and inspire us.
 The most powerful goals are self-directed goals.
 Self-directed internal goals.
 They include understanding your priorities and purpose in life, knowing what you believe to be most important and using those goals as a daily guide for how you will choose to live your life.

 Choosing to learn something new every day will give you a reason to grown and change.
 This could be something as simple as driving to work via a different route or signing up for guitar lessons.

 Challenges are frequently seen as some sort of contest like the final four during March Madness.
 Challenges draw out the best in us.
 A simple challenge might be to decide to go to bed fifteen minutes earlier for thirty days to see if it improved your daily productivity.

 Truth does not waver.
 Something either is true or it is not.
 Truth provides a firm foundation to stand on.
 Truth strengthens, encourages, and will guide you correctly.